Downhill Media > About > Portfolio > Audiobrary Case Study

 New titles added as they produce them.
 Small rebuilds each year as the catalog structure evolves.
 A working relationship with the business, not a one-time delivery.

 Audiobrary is live and growing.
-New titles ship as Julia records them.
+New titles are added as Julia records them.
 The royalty model is working the way it was designed to work.